ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0048-the-collapse-architecture-of-thailands-private-schools.md

 - regulatory compliance
 - facility maintenance

-These costs increase faster than tuition fees can be raised, given household budget constraints.
+These costs increase faster than tuition fees can be adjusted, given household budget constraints.

 ### *3.2 Demographic and Household‑Income Shifts*